zoe-pith/pith-site/supperclub.md

 Please click <tito-button event="pith/supper-club"></tito-button> to see available reservations.
 If there are few open seats, add yourself to the [waitlist](http://eepurl.com/bZ8dIf) or check again soon as new dates are added frequently.
 We always welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts, events, or offsite parties.

 ### menu
-challah with saffron and radish
+miche with mayonnaise and herbs
-oyster with with rhubarb and apple
+mackerel with charred tomato
-fava with almond and mint
+purple string bean with almond and mint

-onion with sunflower and caviar
+tomato with chive and trout roe
 fluke with cucumber and gooseberry
-asparagus with goat's milk and hazelnut
+carrot with goat's milk and hazelnut

 chanterelle with garlic scape and pecorino
-duck with eggplant, shishito and red currant
+beef with eggplant and tomatillo
-mustard with nectarine and fennel
+mizuna with peach and pistachio

-cherry with wine and cardamom
+cherry with hojicha and almond
-honey with melon and mint
+blueberry with honey and mint